 Over the past decade, our thru-hiking experts have logged hundreds of trail miles, testing more than 50 of the best ultralight backpacks around.
 We slogged along the John Muir Trail, wandered the Colorado Trail and CDT, hiked around Southern France's Haute Alpes, and traversed miles of talus in Argentine Patagonia.

 The Gossamer Gear Mariposa is the best pack in our lineup for its ability to manage both light and heavy loads comfortably.
-The abrasion-resistant material is also durable enough to handle some long miles on the trail.
+The abrasion-resistant material is also durable enough to handle long miles on the trail.

 To lighten the load on your wallet, we also love what the less expensive Gossamer Gorilla 50 has to offer.
 From day hikes to multi-day adventures, this pack provides comfortable straps and a great set of features at a reasonable weight for a more affordable price.